Madhavaraya Temple, Gandikota: Art and architecture

 A wedding hall (kalyana-mandapa) with 16 pillars is located in the south-west corner of the courtyard.
 Another mandapa is located in the north-east corner of the courtyard: it was probably used as a shrine dedicated to the nine planets (navagraha-mandapa) or a site to celebrate a festival of the main deity.
 Its doorways feature carvings of creepers, flowers, lotus petals, and Gaja-Lakshmi motifs.
 A shrine with an oblong garbha-griha is also located in the north-east portion, to the east of the navagraha-mandapa.
 It has no images now, but was probably dedicated to Alvars or Saptarishis.

-The main temple at the centre comprises the following parts from east to west: a maha-mandapa (large pavillion), a mukha-mandapa (small pavillion), an antarala (antechamber), and a garbha-griha (the location of the main deity).
+The main temple at the centre comprises the following parts from east to west: a maha-mandapa (large pavilion), a mukha-mandapa (small pavilion), an antarala (antechamber), and a garbha-griha (the location of the main deity).

 The pillared maha-mandapa is a rectangular hall measuring 18.29 m x 13.72 m.
 It has several decorative motifs and vyala brackets with riders.
 It has figures of deities (including Vishnu and Surya), rishis (sages), a woman, animals, and dwarfs playing musical instruments (such as drums, cymbals and flute).
 The upper portion of the beams has figures of male and female dancers, which suggests that the maha-mandapa may have been used as a stage for dance and music performances in honour of the deity.

 The mukha-mandapa is a slightly rectangular hall measuring 11.18 m X 9.14 m.
 It has finely carved pillars with lotus corbels at the centre; a stone slab with female figures dancing as a group; brackets with vyala figures; and line drawings (including those of lion, lotus flowers, and monkeys).
 Its doorways feature dvara-palakas and Gaja-Lakshmi, and the ceiling has a lotus medallion.